huanghj78/DSFaults/redisraft/doc.md

 ### Fault Type

-The fault scenario includes sporadic leader elections, pausing or killing nodes, and network partitions, all leading to data loss during failover.
+The fault types includes sporadic leader elections, pausing or killing nodes, and network partitions, all leading to data loss during failover.

 ### Workload